 When we fall in love with someone, we take a risk of being broken and hurt.
 We put trust in them, and we want to be with them—no matter what people say about them.
 They are perfect, and every flaw they have seems irrelevant.
 It feels like they are beautiful creatures sent from heaven to help us through living the hell.
 That is when we start to make the commitment to stay with them no matter what, to make them happy on their worst days and to trust them when no one else does.
 That’s when a relationship begins.
 But what if this means starting a long distance relationship with a friend?

-But how do we know when to start a relationship, especially a long-distance relationship?
+But how do we know when to start a long distance relationship?
 When do we know that we should take the big risk of losing them by having them?
-Especially given the commitments that need to be considered when you add distance to the contract.
-Being in a relationship with someone who lives miles away means we take double the risk of being hurt and deceived.
+Especially given the commitments that need to be considered when you add distance to the contract. starting a long-distance relationship with someone you just met online Being in a relationship with someone who lives miles away means we take double the risk of being hurt and deceived.

 But this not about how to never be hurt in a relationship.
 When you are in a relationship, you have to be ready to be hurt and disappointed.
 Here are four signs that that person is worth the risk.

 Talking with this one person every day, this person who makes yourself feel jiggly happy, makes you think that maybe this one person is worth to try.
 But stop right there!
 Don’t say yes when that person asks you out.
 Don’t just trust him (or her) because they said you are the one.
 You need to have deeper connections than just texting or calling every day.
 You need to make sure you and that person are on the same boat before you can be sure they’re worth the distance.